thommasjodehl/vimrc_old/README.md

-1.0 SYNOPSIS
+#My vimrc config

 This is my personal vimrc settings.
 You may steal all you want from this repo.

-On first time setup, remember to install git and curl as described in the Vundle repo on github and follow the installation procedure of Vundle in general.
+On first time setup(in Windows), remember to install git and curl as described in the Vundle repo on github and follow the installation procedure of Vundle in general.